LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Linea-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Linea Mainnet Data Feeds
+# Linea Chainlink Oracle Jobs

 Linea is a is a L2 scaling solution that uses a zero-knowledge proof as its validity proof to post data back to Ethereum L1.
 ETH is used to pay for transactions on Linea Mainnet.
 Use the [Linea Bridge](https://bridge.linea.build/) to transfer ETH from Ethereum to Linea.